 In 2005 the government of Saskatchewan honoured Darrell for his work with SCYAP by presenting him with the Saskatchewan Centennial Medal, which recognizes individuals who have made significant contributions to society and honours outstanding achievements.

 In 2006 the City of Saskatoon and CTV Television selected Darrell as one of Saskatoon’s “100 People 100 Reasons”.
 A city centennial honour given to one hundred people who have made Saskatoon a better place to live.

-SCYAP has also been recognized with the Lieutenant Governors Art Award for innovation in the Arts, and the National EVA Award for innovative programming for the homeless.
+During Darrell’s tenure SCYAP was recognized with the Lieutenant Governors Art Award for innovation in the Arts, and the National EVA Award for innovative programming for the homeless.

-Darrell has been involved in numerous Saskatoon community initiatives including the following:
+Darrell was involved in numerous Saskatoon community initiatives including the following: